bkrakowski/FkGallery/README.md

 ## Notes:
 1. Implementation inspired by the VIPER pattern (View, Interactor as PhotosServiceAPI, Presenter, and Router as the Wire) with a twist: the presenter is not updating the views directly, but exposes the data source as KVO observable.
-Alternatively instead of KVO, RxCocoa and RxSwift could have been used instead.
+Alternatively instead of  the KVO, RxCocoa and RxSwift could have been used instead.
-2. Image caching is provided by taking advantage of AlamofireImage pod
+2. Image caching is provided by taking advantage of AlamofireImage pod.
 3. Provided Unit Tests for the functionality, and UI Unit Tests for testing the full app with the UI layer.

 ## Requirements